Marind people: Geography

 The Marind-anim live in South Papua, Indonesia.

 They occupy a vast territory, which is situated on either side of the Bian River, from about 20 miles to the east of Merauke, up to the mouth of the Moeli River in the west (between Frederik Hendrik Island and the mainland; east of Yos Sudarso Island, mainly west of the Maro River (a small area goes beyond the Maro at its lower part, including Merauke).

 A map showing New Guinea language groups.
 The Marind-speaking area is highlighted in red.

 Topography

 The territory of the Marind tribe consists of a low-lying, deposited coastal area.
 This area is for the most part flooded in the wet season.
 The hinterland, which is situated somewhat higher, is intersected by a great number of rivers.

 Originally, either sago or coconut palm trees were planted, though stretches of bamboo could also be found.

 Culture

 Mostly during the 20th century, Marind culture underwent major changes.
-The Dutch colonial administration forbade head hunting and ritual homosexuality, and also the rites in which many men had intercourse with one woman.
+The Dutch colonial administration forbade headhunting and ritual homosexuality, and also the rites in which many men had intercourse with one woman.
 These rituals accelerated the spread of the sexually transmitted diseases, in particular, granuloma inguinale (donovanosis) which erupted in a major epidemic from 1912 onwards.
 By this time the Marind had already experienced a marked reduction of birth rates, mainly attributable to earlier introduction of gonorrhoea to the Pacific region.